staj-scavengers/staj-scavengers.github.io/README.md

 5. Scavengr Server
   * Hunt data and user profiles will be stored remotely.
   * The server will manage access levels and scoreboards for hunts
-  * Authorized users will be able to download a hunt database file to play offline.
+  * Authorized users are able to download hunt database files.
   * Server access will be required to save/access new hunts.

 ---